MustafaRcodes/Canadian-Housing-Market-Descriptive-Analytics-and-Predictive-Modelling-/README.md

 Insights:MOI gauges the duration it would require to sell all available listings.

-0-4 months: seller's market.
+0-4 months seller's market.
-5-7 momths: balanced market.
+5-7 momths balanced market.
-= 8 months: buyers' market.
+equal to = 8 months buyers' market.

 All cities are a seller's market. for all home types.
 This means that the sellers set terms or raise prices.
 Toronto exhibits the longest months on inventory.
 This might be due to the larger number of sellers in Toronto, leading to a longer time needed to sell properties.